Deuz SDK 2.0 is out — stores, guardrails, handoffs, and zero-config MCP. What is new in 2.0

 toolsToolSetEnables the agentic loop.
 See Tool Loop.

-toolChoiceToolChoiceForce / disable / pick a tool.
+toolChoiceToolChoice'auto'Force / forbid / pin a tool.

 Return value